hindu-comm/weblogs/manasataramgini/2006/12/2006-12-28_on-darshanas.md

 seen as the world.
 This connection between the mAyA of devas and sAMkhya ontology is very palpable in the explanation of saMkhya expressed in the
 mahAbhArata:
-apAM phenopamaM lokaM viShNormAyA shatair-vR^itam |
+apAM phenopamaM lokaM viShNormAyA shatair-vR^itam \|
-chitta-bhitti pratIkAshaM nala sAramanarthakam || (Mbh-critical 12.290.57)
+chitta-bhitti pratIkAshaM nala sAramanarthakam \|\| (Mbh-critical 12.290.57)
-“The universe is like the foam of water enveloped by hundreds of mAyA-s of viShNu, like a painted wall and ephemeral as a hollow reed.”
+“The universeis like the foam of water enveloped by hundreds of mAyA-s of viShNu, like a painted wall and ephemeral as a hollow reed.”

 So we feel sAmkhyan thinking was always there in some form in the